How to Enable Debugging in WordPress

 Open wp-config file to enable debugging in WordPress

-For more examples on how to edit the wp-config.php file, our friends at WPBeginner have an excellent article that you can review on this.
+For more examples on how to edit the wp-config.php file, check out this WPBeginner’s article on editing wp-config file in WordPress.

 ('WP_DEBUG', false);